 19. Grain Mill

-Grain mills are awesome tools to have around the kitchen.
+Grain mills are amazing tools to have around the kitchen.
 The reason is that if you want to be healthy (and most of us do), then a grain mill is a great friend to you.

 You can grow or buy wheat seed in bulk for very little money and then simply grind it up to make your own whole wheat flour.